bagder/log/README.md

   much.

 - I did a curl talk Wednesday for a Swiss company.
-This, my 91st talk in front of audience since 2015 had large overlaps in topic and slides with my 92nd talk I will do next week at Netnod.
+This, my 91st talk in front of an audience since 2015 had large overlaps in topic and slides with my 92nd talk I will do next week at Netnod.

 - I made a [roffit](https://github.com/bagder/roffit) 0.13 release, which is
   the first "official" roffit release I've tagged and marked as a release on